processing/processing/core/README.md

 ## OpenGL

+And now, for something completely different.

+### Changes from 2.x

+Any code that uses `javax.media.opengl` in imports should replace that `com.jogamp.opengl`.
+I guess the JOGL folks are fully on their own w/o Oracle/Sun support.

+### JOGL vs LWJGL

 During the alpha 6, 7, and 8 release process we did some juggling with what OpenGL library we should use.

 The short version of how it played out (written 15 May 2015)